corndeladmin/WhaleSpotting-Java/README.md

 4. Open a command-prompt in this same folder.
    Your trainer can show you how to do this, if you need any help.

-5. Make sure you've got PostgreSQL installed.
-You'll notice that your `application.properties` file contains some config variables prefixed `spring.datasource`.
-We need to make sure we have a Postgres user set up to match that config, with the right permissions to create the database when the app runs.
-All instructions for this step are in the `Setting up Postgres` section below.
+5. Follow the instructions in the `Setting up Postgres` section below to ensure that PostgreSQL is installed and setup correctly.
+(You'll notice that your `application.properties` file contains some config variables prefixed `spring.datasource`.
+We need to make sure we have a Postgres user set up to match that config, with the right permissions to create the database when the app runs.)

 6. Run `./gradlew run` in the console.